1Mill/notes/conferences/software-crafters-unconference-2022.md

   * Docker containers make it easier to manage infastructure
     * Don't have to worry about what package is running in production versus development
   * K8 is the new legacy softweare, serverless is argued to be the new standard (I definitely agree haha)
-  * Severs as pets to servers to cattle metaphore to describe infastructure
+  * Severs as pets to servers as cattle metaphore to describe infastructure
-    * Infastructure as code (cattle) affords differnt deployment strataegies
+    * Infastructure as code (cattle) affords different deployment strategies than manual provisioning (pet)
-  * Most K8 Docker containers have known vulnerability because building the docker container is an engineering problem and engineers typically don't usually handle security updates until there is a problem.
+  * Most K8 Docker containers have known vulnerability because building the docker container is an engineering problem and engineers typically don't handle security updates until there is a problem.
   * <https://www.npmjs.com/package/forever> restarts node on any sort or error
   * <https://www.cloudfoundry.org/>
     * Makes developers jobs very easy